Eurico-M/song-title-detector/README.md

 ## Requirements:

-This tool was written to fit my workflow: I'm using CachyOS Linux, with KDE Plasma 6 Wayland, and Zsh shell.
+This tool was written to fit my workflow: I'm using CachyOS Linux, with KDE Plasma 6 Wayland, and fish shell.
 And OBS to stream.

 - *[kdotool](https://github.com/jinliu/kdotool)*: this tool is like xdotool but for KDE-Wayland.
 It can search window names and do other useful stuff.
 You could adapt this to X11 with xdotool.
 - *java*: I'm using `jdk21-openjdk` because I'm on CachyOS, just grab whatever allows you to compile and run java.
-- *zsh*: The shell script was written for Zsh, but I'm sure it's easily adapted to Bash.
+- *fish*: The shell script was written for fish, but I'm sure it's easily adapted to Bash or Zsh.

 ## Usage: